dymik-form/dymik/README.md

 ### Main Application

 The main application is located in `apps/website`.
-You can modify it to test changes to the core library.
+It is built with PrimeVue UI, Directus, and the `dymik-core` library.

 ## Contributing